dact-chant/cantus-index/README.md

 - **mode**: Mode of the chant, if available (e.g., `"1"`).
 - **full_text**: Full text of the chant (e.g., `"Non sufficiens sibi semel aspexisse vis amoris multiplicavit in ea inten]tionem inquisitionis"`).
 - **melody**: Melody encoded in Volpiano, if available (e.g., `"1---dH---h7--h--ghgfed--gH---h--h---"`).
+- **century**: Number identifying the century of the source.
+If multiple centuries apply, the lowest number should be used. (e.g., `"12"`).
 - **db** (*): Code for the database providing the data, used for identification within CI (e.g., `"DBcode"`).

 ### Example JSON Export